com-lihaoyi/scalasql/reference.md

-To turn the ScalaSql `Select[T]` into an `Expr[T]`, you can either use an aggregate method like `.sumBy(...): Expr[Int]` that generates a `SUM(...)` aggregate, or via the `.exprQuery` method that leaves the subquery untouched.
+To turn the ScalaSql `Select[T]` into an `Expr[T]`, you can either use an aggregate method like `.sumBy(...): Expr[Int]` that generates a `SUM(...)` aggregate, or via the `.toExpr` method that leaves the subquery untouched.
 SQL requires that subqueries used as expressions must return a single row and single column, and if the query returns some other number of rows/columns most databases will throw an exception, though some like Sqlite will pick